akatie/simpleknowledgeservice/fuseki/README.md

 # Fuseki (Jena)

-  1. Download and unzip Fuseki into this directory from http://jena.apache.org/download/#apache-jena-fuseki into this directory ...
+  1. Download the Fuseki zip from its [download page](http://jena.apache.org/download/#apache-jena-fuseki) and unzip it ...

          apache-jena-fuseki-2.0.0

+     ... fuseki is `2.0.0` at the time of writing.

   2. Run the 'importSchemes.sh' script.
 It takes a few minutes ...